tibco-bnl/workshop-tibco-platform/docs/baseplatforms/install-docker-desktop-on-wsl.md

 1. Make sure the standard ubuntu image is listed:

-If it is not run the following command
+If it is not, run the following command
 ```windows terminal
 wsl -l -o
 ```